 If we're blissfully unaware of our ignorance, there's little we can do about it, and no reason to care.
-Therefore, one of the first steps to acquiring new skills is to become aware of what you don't know.
+Therefore, one of the first steps to acquiring new skills is to become aware that there are things you don't know, and that they impact your success.
 This discovery can be uncomfortable, as is the experience of not being very good at what you're trying to do.

-Acquiring competency is different than education, which is merely absorbing information without any working application of it.
-Law school is education; lawyers learn about the law, but not how to apply their knowledge.
+Acquiring competence is different than education, which is merely absorbing information without any working application of it.
+Law school is education; lawyers learn about the law, but graduate with little competence.

-Competency requires you to apply knowledge through challenging attempts.
+Competence requires you to apply knowledge through challenging attempts.
 It’s the doing of the thing.
-For example, I can lecture about business development techniques, but unless you practice them, you’ll never be competent.
+For example, I can teach you about business development techniques, but unless you practice them, you’ll never be competent.

 Stage 1: Unconscious Incompetence